 - Cloudgate (‘The Bean”) in Millenium Park

-- Rent bikes or run along the Lake Shore Trail
+- Run/bike/walk along the Lakeshore Trail

 - Enjoy the room at the Signature Room at the John Hancock Tower – pro tip: go up there and sit at a table. don’t order, but take photos from the windows but then bail and go to Drum Bar across the street for even better cocktails and a more private space!